 Below are links to further information regarding OBD, including the latest regulations and reports.

 Most Recent Updates:

-July 2, 2013: Final Rulemaking package for the HD OBD and OBD II regulatory update have been made available on the Heavy-Duty OBD Regulations and Rulemaking page.
+July 27, 2016: The Final Rulemaking package (Final Statement of Reasons, Final Regulation Orders), approved by the Office of Administrative Law on July 25, 2016, have been made available on the OBD II Regulations and Rulemaking page.